MSNkosi31/MSNkosi31/README.md

-## Hi there
+## Hi there👋
-I'm Makhosandile, or Andile for short.
+I'm Makhosandile NKosi OR **Andile** for short.

 I'm an aspiring full stack developer and Bachelor in IT final year student(2025).

 I'm a big fan of diving into every part of a project head first and learning in the process.
+Open to contributing to any project, just pop an invite

 Experianced languages:
 - C#